LinaDebeselis/Tip/README.md

 * [x] Used auto layout
 * [x] Added customized logo

 Below is my demo of this app.
 The recording doesn't show the shake effect for input text too well.
-The actual app shakes smoother and faster :) Also I don't know why but the fading animation is now shown well here either.
-It looks fine even on imgur.
+The actual app shakes smoother and faster :)

 <a href="http://imgur.com/92oYQjF"><img src="http://i.imgur.com/92oYQjF.gif" title="source: imgur.com" /></a>